- Letter of application example

 1. Is a letter of application the same as a cover letter?

-But application letters (or letters of application) for academic programs and scholarships differ from cover letters.
+However, application letters (or letters of application) for academic programs and scholarships differ from cover letters.
 Compared to a cover letter, an application letter for academic purposes is:

-- tailored to the academic program or scholarship’s goals, rather than a specific job
+- Tailored to the academic program or scholarship’s goals, rather than a specific job

 2. What should I avoid writing in a letter of application?

-- addressing the company incorrectly (such as sending a letter of application you wrote for a different job)
+- Addressing the company incorrectly (such as sending a letter of application you wrote for a different job)

-- lying about your qualifications
+- Lying about your qualifications

-- speaking negatively about previous jobs or employers
+- Speaking negatively about previous jobs or employers

-- including personal information not relevant to the job
+- Including personal information not relevant to the job

-- typos or grammar mistakes
+- Typos or grammar mistakes

 3. How do I write a job application letter that stands out?